satcar77/RN-nepali-calender/README.md

 ----------

 > - I am no longer maintaining this application.
-> - Sorry no app store links.
-There are already many Calender apps out there 100x better than this.
+> - Sorry, but no app store links.
+There are already plenty of Nepali calender out there that are 100x better than this.
-> - I made this application just to learn and play with react native capabilities.
+> - I made this application to learn and play with react native capabilities.
 If you are interested, feel free to fork or integrate it in your application.

 **Setting up the development environment :**